muter-mutation-testing/muter/README.md

 - `excludeCalls` - a list of function names you want Muter to ignore in the [Remove Side Effects](https://github.com/muter-mutation-testing/muter/blob/master/Docs/mutation_operators.md) mutation operator, such as custom logging functions.
 Mutants in which these functions aren't called will not be created (note that mutations within the functions themselves are *not* skipped, only calls to those functions).

     **NOTE**: Doesn't support overloading currently - all function calls with a matching name will be skipped.

+- `coverageThreshold` - when present Muter will ignore files that have a coverage value less than this option.

 Below is an example pulled directly from the `ExampleApp` project.
 The configuration file will end up looking something like this: